helrond/clbsj.org/_posts/2022-10-31-advent-study-with-the-first-nations-version.md

 CLBSJ is pleased to welcome Terry Wildman (Ojibwe and Yaqui), lead translator, general editor, and project manager of the [_First Nations Version: An Indigenous Translation of the New Testament_](https://firstnationsversion.com/), for a conversation about this project and an exploration into its rendering of some of our beloved advent texts.

-Dr. T. Christopher Hoklotubbe (Choctaw) will be offering a response.
+New Testament scholar Dr. T. Christopher Hoklotubbe (Choctaw) will be offering a response.

 To register for this session, click here: {% include registration-button.html link="https://us02web.zoom.us/meeting/register/tZUrf--hqzMoE9aoBhzuG0v1U2o4rLujjk_w" %}